Quickguides

 Cost and speed

 Arbitration used to be cheaper and faster than litigation.
-There is a perception that this is increasingly not the case.
+There is a perception that this is increasingly not the case, although institutions increasingly amending rules to introduce expedited procedures for simpler or lower value disputes, as well as other efficiency measures.

-The parties must pay the arbitrators for their services and will also need to pay for the hearing venue as well as the costs of an administering institution (if not ad hoc).
+The parties must pay the arbitrators for their services and pay for the hearing venue, as well as the costs of an administering institution (if not ad hoc).
+However, this should be contrasted with the potential costs of court litigation over several instances (including appeals).

 Court proceedings can be costly and timely affairs, particularly if litigating in a common law jurisdiction.